Blinken in Indonesia as US seeks to strengthen relations with Southeast Asia - ExBulletin

 Blinken in Indonesia as US seeks to strengthen relations with Southeast Asia

-JAKARTA: US Secretary of State Antony Blinken visited Indonesia on Monday, December 13, kicking off a short trip to Southeast Asia aimed at strengthening relations with a region that has become a strategic arena for Washington and Beijing.
+JAKARTA (Reuters) – US Secretary of State Antony Blinken visited Indonesia on Monday, kicking off a short trip to Southeast Asia aimed at strengthening ties with a region that has become a strategic arena for Washington and Beijing.

 On his first trip to Southeast Asia since US President Joe Biden took office in January, Blinken met Indonesian President Joko Widodo, the first of several senior officials he will meet on a tour of four days which includes stops in Malaysia and Thailand.

-Blinken congratulated the Indonesian leader on his country’s presidency of the G20 and expressed support for his role as an Indo-Pacific leader, as “a strong supporter of the rules-based international order,” the spokesperson said.
-State Department word, Ned Price.
+Blinken congratulated the Indonesian leader on his country’s presidency of the G20 and expressed support for his leadership role in the Indo-Pacific, as “a strong supporter of the rules-based international order,” said State Department spokesman Ned Price.

 “They also discussed bilateral and regional cooperation to address challenges of democracy and human rights, as well as the climate crisis and the COVID-19 pandemic,” Price said in a statement.